ronny164/Algorithms/README.md

-# Princeton-Algorithms
+# Princeton: algorithms course

-Programming exercise from the Princenton algorithms course in Coursera.
+Programming exercise from the course in Coursera.

 Covers:
 * Disjoint-sets